mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Collisions
 When a vehicle collides with something else – a pedestrian, another vehicle, or obstacle – everything takes damage.
-Roll 1d6 for every 10 km/h of the vehicle’s speed (round up).
+Roll 1d6 for every 10 km/h of the vehicle's speed (round up).
 This is applied as damage directly to anything hit and, if the thing struck is solid enough, also to the ramming vehicle.
 Any unsecured passengers in a vehicle damaged in a collision take the same damage and, if possible,